Tr4shL0rd/ytDownloader/README.md

 ## Gui

 -   [✓] add "Remember Me" check box in gui
+-   [✓] add "Load From File" check box in gui
 -   [✓] convert to executable
 -   [✓] add check box to toggle reading from file